 - exposure to significant stressful and negative events

 - family history of anxiety or other mental health conditions

 - health conditions such as thyroid problems or heart arrhythmia

-It’s estimated that 31.1 percent of adults in the United States experience an anxiety disorder at some point in their lifetimes.
+- Over 31 percent will experience an anxiety disorder at some point in their lives.

 Anxiety is treated by psychologists, psychiatrists, and other mental health professionals.

 Anxiety disorders sometimes coexist with other conditions (comorbidities), such as depression or substance use disorder.
 When seeking care for your anxiety, it’s important to also address any other mental health conditions.

 The following are common treatment options for anxiety.
 Many of these have been around for a while and are associated with significant improvements in quality of life.

 Psychotherapy, or talk therapy, involves one-on-one sessions with a therapist.
 You might meet with your therapist weekly, or more or less frequently, depending on your individual situation.